lakgani/opentext-sam-presentation/slides.md

 # Popular alternatives
 * Serverless framework
-* Serveless stack (has a unique local debugging support which is miles faster than CDK)
+* Serveless stack (has a unique local debugging support which is miles faster than SAM)